xanbaba/file_flow.frontend/.junie/guidelines.md

           "FileFlow.Api"
         ],
         "summary": "Retrieves items in trash",
-        "description": "Returns a list of all files and folders that are currently in the user's trash.\n\n### Behavior\n- Returns only items that belong to the authenticated user\n- Returns both files and folders that have IsInTrash=true\n- Results are typically sorted by the date they were moved to trash\n- May include information about when items will be automatically permanently deleted\n\n### Response\nReturns an array of FileFolderResponse objects containing metadata about each trashed item.", "operationId": "GetTrashItemsEndpoint",
+        "description": "Returns a list of top-level files and folders that are currently in the user's trash.\n\n### Behavior\n- Returns only items that belong to the authenticated user\n- Returns both files and folders that have IsInTrash=true\n- Returns only top-level files and folders.
+A file or folder is considered a top-level one when it is located in root directory, or its parent is not in trash\n\n### Response\nReturns an array of FileFolderResponse objects containing metadata about each trashed item.", "operationId": "GetTrashItemsEndpoint",
         "responses": {
           "200": {